akka/akka-http/docs/src/main/paradox/routing-dsl/style-guide.md

 Keeping all routing in one big structure will easily become hard to grasp and maintain.
 This page gives a few hints for how you may want to break down the routing logic.

-Main recommendations
+### Main recommendations

 1. Most `Route`s consist of multiple `Route`s in themselves, isolate them into values or methods.
-1. Directives combine into other directives, isolate repeated combination into values.
+1. Directives combine into other directives, isolate repeated combinations into values.
 1. Keep the most static part of a route outermost (eg. the fixed path segments), end with the HTTP methods.
 1. Encapsulate patterns you want to establish into helpers.